PluralKit/PluralKit/docs/content/user-guide.md

 ### Setting a system time zone
 PluralKit defaults to showing dates and times in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 If you'd like, you can set a *system time zone*, and as such every date and time displayed in PluralKit (on behalf of your system) will be in the system time zone.
-To do so, use the `pk;system timezone` command, like so:
+To do so, use the `pk;config timezone` command with a time zone name, time zone code, country code, or country emoji, like so:

-    pk;system timezone Europe/Copenhagen
+    pk;config timezone Europe/Copenhagen
-    pk;system timezone America/New_York
+    pk;config timezone America/New_York
-    pk;system timezone DE
+    pk;config timezone DE
-    pk;system timezone 🇬🇧
+    pk;config timezone 🇬🇧

 You can specify time zones in various ways.
 In regions with large amounts of time zones (eg. the Americas, Europe, etc), specifying an exact time zone code is the best way.
 To get your local time zone code, visit [this site](https://xske.github.io/tz).
 You can see the full list [here, on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (see the column *TZ database name*).
 You can also search by country code, either by giving the two-character [*ISO-3166-1 alpha-2* country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) (e.g. `GB` or `DE`), or just by a country flag emoji (e.g. `:flag_gb:` 🇬🇧 or `:flag_de:` 🇩🇪).

-To clear a time zone, type `pk;system timezone` without any parameters.
+To clear a time zone, type `pk;config timezone` without any parameters.

 ### Deleting a system
 If you want to delete your own system, simply use the command: